Bataan Weekend Road Trip: Mt. Samat, Balanga, and WWII History

 Statues reenact the the negotiation between Maj.
 Gen. Edward King and Col. Motoo Nakayama the surrender terms, marking the end of the grueling Battle of Bataan.

-Tummy grumbles fixed, we head to the Bataan WWII Museum, tucked inside the compounds of the Balanga Elementary School.
-It’s well-hidden from the main road that it takes us a couple of turns to finally locate it.
-The museum is privately owned, though, so there’s a small fee to enter.
-Unfortunately, I don’t have small change, as I’ve used it to tip the staff at lunch.
-So I just roam around the area, take pictures of the grounds as well as the school’s corridors.
+Tummy grumbles fixed, we head to the Bataan WWII Museum, located inside the grounds of Balanga Elementary School.
+It’s tucked away and takes a few turns to find, but the museum offers an intimate and insightful look into the province’s role in the Second World War.
+It’s privately owned, and while there’s a small fee to enter, I unfortunately don’t have small change on hand after tipping the staff at lunch, so I just roam the area, snapping pictures of the school and the surrounding grounds.

-A 15-minute drive east towards the coast leads us to the Balanga Wetlands and Natural Park, a tranquil haven of biodiversity contrasting the urban bustle of Balanga.
-There’s a short mangrove trail, which I take.
-I spot a couple of migratory birds milling about the trees before flying away as soon as they detect my presence.
-A trio of high school students step into the trail a few moments later, reminding me of our school’s students.
+A short 15-minute drive east brings us to the Balanga Wetlands and Natural Park, a serene natural haven contrasting the urban vibe of Balanga.
+I take a walk along the mangrove trail, spotting a couple of migratory birds flitting through the trees before they fly off as soon as they sense my presence.
+A group of high school students steps onto the trail, reminding me of the students at our school.

 The mangrove trail in the Bataan Wetland and Nature Park showcases a different side of Balanga as well as the importance of mangroves in coastal conservation.